Eastwood, Nottinghamshire: Recent developments

 The Giltbrook retail park, 1.5 miles (2.5 km) south-west of Eastwood, is a £70m shopping complex that opened on 14 October 2008.
 The site covers 240000 sqft, of which 150000 sqft is retail alongside 80000 sqft of employment units.
 The site is dominated by a large IKEA store with 2,350 car parking spaces.
-Other shops include Boots, Pets at Home, Next, Next Home, Decathlon, Fabb Sofas, Laura Ashley, Mamas & Papas, Starbucks, Subway, Screwfix, Blue Monkey Brewing and Frankie & Benny's.

 Culture and community

 Eastwood Collieries' Male Voice Choir formed in 1919.
 They appeared on BBC television in 1963, and are one of the oldest surviving colliery choirs in the United Kingdom.

 Eastwood Arcadians are a local marching band.

 The local newspaper is the Eastwood and Kimberley Advertiser.

 Eastwood Theatre is home to local, national and international theatre.
 Its programme showcases dance, music and drama from professional and amateur performers.